DaymudeLab/assembly-theory-JOSS/paper.md

 ```

 This creates an optimized, portable, standalone executable named `target/release/assembly-theory`.
-It takes as input a path to a `.mol` file and returns that molecule's integer assembly index:
+It takes as input a path to a `.mol` file and returns that molecule's assembly index:

 ```shell
 > ./target/release/assembly-theory data/checks/anthracene.mol